Eccleshill, Bradford: Education

 Cavendish Primary school, Saint Brendan's primary school, to the west near Five Lane Ends is the Hanson Academy.
 Hutton Middle school was demolished to make way of housing, although the caretakers house still remains.

 Also demolished was Eccleshill Upper school and a replacement school was built in Thackley called Immanuel College.

 Ashcroft Doctor's surgery, Eccleshill Hospital (not A&E) and Inspire business park was built in place on the old Eccleshill Upper school grounds.

 Eccleshill Public Library is on Bolton Road.

 In Fagley on Falsgrave Road is Fagley primary school.

 Eccleshill was the first township to elect a School Board in the land, following Edward Forsters Education Act of 1871.
 The School Board built three schools; Greengates, Wellington and the Central Board School; later named Hutton School after John Hutton who was Chair of the School Board for over 25 years and who bought and donated the land for and contributed to the building of the Central Board School.
 Both Hutton School and Wellington Schools were demolished to make way for new housing developments.
 The Greengates school building only remains - as of 2022 it remained unlisted.

 Transport

 The area is served by the First Bradford 640, 641 and 645 Green Line and A2 airport bus services.

 The main roads through the area are the north–south A658 Harrogate Road, and the A6176 Bolton Road—Pullan Avenue.
 Apperly Bridge railway is approximately 1.5 miles away.

 Sport

-Eccleshill United Football Club are currently members of the Northern Counties East Football League Premier Division.
+Eccleshill United Football Club are currently members of the Northern Counties East Football League Premier Division, but have been renamed as Keighley Town and now play at Cougar Park, in Keighley.